 Many think there is a link between the increase in “Screen time” and the rise in mental health issues specially in children and teenagers.
 Parents (and some health professionals) fret that young people who bask, zombie-like, in the cold glow of the television, computer and mobile-phone screens could be storing up a range of social, physical, mental and cognitive problems for their future selves.
 These days even toddler spend too much time in front of the screen.
 All the times spent steering daily at smartphones, tablets, desktops, laptops and TV added together, is the “Screen time”.

 We know children can stay entertained and busy with tablets and smart phones for hours.
 The major issue is that these devices keep children isolated and stop them from being actively interacting with other humans.
 So, no wonder too much screen-time is not good for children’s mental health and their social skills.

 Going to a swimming pool means that there cannot be any “screen time”.
 Period!
 Plus, the natural buoyancy of the water itself makes swimming a more relaxing activity than other types of exercise for children.

 In addition, the Centers for Disease Control and Prevention in the U.S. found that people generally tend to exercise for longer periods of time while swimming.

 We know swimming can significantly improve overall mood, and help combat depression.
 There is enough robust evidence for the significant improvements in health and quality of life that swimming produces.
-I guess there could not be much doubt about if swimming can add joy to children’s lives.
-So, is there any more mental health-related benefit?
+I guess there isn’t that much doubt about joyfulness of swimming for children.
+Nothing can boost our mental health more than an activity which is both joyful and healthy.

 Majority of adults I have met in my life have told me at least one happy childhood story which included memories of splashing around in the water with their parents, siblings, cousins or friends in their local pools or family holidays.